-- All meetings should take place during fall and spring terms. - A quorum shall consist of 50% + 1 of voting membership.
+• All meetings will take place during fall and spring terms.

+• A quorum shall consist of 50% + 1 of voting membership.

 Committee Vacancies

 A committee can only function with regular attendance of its committee members.
 Committee members who are unable to attend the regularly designated committee meeting time should inform the chair so a new appointment can be made.